HMCS Discovery

-HMCS Discovery is a Royal Canadian Navy Reserve division and shore facility based in Vancouver, British Columbia, Canada.
-Created during World War II from the Vancouver Half Company of the Royal Naval Canadian Volunteer Reserve, Discovery was used for recruitment and training, and provided almost 8,000 personnel during the war.
-Discovery continued in its training role following the war, and also serves as headquarters for several Reserve and Cadet units.
+HMCS Discovery is a Royal Canadian Navy Reserve division and based in Vancouver, British Columbia, Canada.
+Created during World War II from the Vancouver Half Company of the Royal Naval Canadian Volunteer Reserve, it was used for recruitment and training, and provided almost 8,000 personnel during the war.
+It continued its training role after the war, and is also headquarters for several Cadet units.

-The stone frigate takes its name from HMS Discovery, the ship used by George Vancouver to chart most of North America's north-western coast.
-Originally based at the Stanley Park Barracks, in 1944 Discovery moved to its current location on Deadman's Island, in Coal Harbour, adjacent to Stanley Park.
+The stone frigate takes its name from HMS Discovery, the ship used by George Vancouver to chart most of North America's northwestern coast.
+Originally based at the Stanley Park Barracks, in 1944 it moved to its current location on Deadman Island, in Coal Harbour, adjacent to Stanley Park.

 History

 World wars

 Discovery traces its history to the creation of the "Number 2 (Vancouver) Company" of the Royal Naval Canadian Volunteer Reserve at the beginning of the First World War.
 This small group was composed of 87 members of the Royal Vancouver Yacht Club who served and were demobilized at the end of the war.
 It was not until May 1924 that Lieutenant-Commander J.W.
 Hobbs was given permission to form the first "Vancouver Half Company" of the Naval Volunteer Reserve.
 Robert Louis Stevenson's schooner Casco was used for a time to train cadets in the 1920s.

 During the Second World War, the role of the reserves increased, reflecting the need to maintain sufficient manpower for the war effort.
 On 1 November 1941, the division was newly commissioned as HMCS Discovery and it moved into Stanley Park Barracks.
 In 1944, the unit was permitted to occupy Deadman Island in Stanley Park and turn this property into a training facility.
 During the Second World War, Discovery was one of the greatest sources of naval recruits in Canada, having enrolled 372 officers, 6,974 ratings and 650 Wrens (Women's Royal Canadian Naval Service – WRCNS).
 Of those, 61 were killed in action.
 At the end of the war, Discovery became the discharge centre for the whole of the British Columbia mainland, and 8,378 men and women were discharged through the base.